 - Demonstrate an understanding of the history of gem material and the latest developments in the area of sustainability and recovery methods.

-The certificate program consists of 5 courses and 10.5 credits, to be taken over three
+The program consists of five courses offered over three semesters:

 JD 244 Gemology III